codebar/tutorials/version-control/introduction/tutorial.md

 ## Key Terms and Definitions for Git

-As with any technology and related tool, there's a lot of terminology realted to Git and Github.
+As with any technology and related tool, there's a lot of terminology related to Git and Github.
 Here's some of the most common terms and their definitions:

 - **Repository**: A repository is where code is stored, it can be a local or remote repository.
 Also called a 'repo'